Deta-Cold/delta-firmware/core/src/apps/ripple/README.md

 #### Submitting a transaction

 You can use [ripple-lib](https://github.com/ripple/ripple-lib) and its [submit](https://github.com/ripple/ripple-lib/blob/develop/docs/index.md#submit) method to publish a transaction into the Ripple network.
-Python-trezor returns a serialized signed transaction, which is exactly what you provide as an argument into the submit function.
+Python-detahard returns a serialized signed transaction, which is exactly what you provide as an argument into the submit function.

 ## Serialization format